-At the Evaluation Time, the Trustee will value the Trust's Bullion on the basis of that day's London Metal Price for such metal or, if no London Metal Price is made for a metal on such day or has not been announced by the Evaluation Time, the next most recent London Metal Price announced for such metal determined prior to the Evaluation Time will be used, unless the Sponsor determines that such price is inappropriate as a basis for evaluation.
-In the event the Sponsor determines that the applicable London Metal Price or such other publicly available price as the Sponsor may deem fairly represents the commercial value of the Trust's Bullion metal is not an appropriate basis for evaluation of the Trust's Bullion metal, it shall identify an alternative basis for such evaluation to be employed by the Trustee.
-Neither the Trustee nor the Sponsor shall be liable to any person for the determination that the London Metal Price or such other publicly available price is not appropriate as a basis for evaluation of the Trust's Bullion or for any determination as to the alternative basis for such evaluation provided that such determination is made in good faith.
-See "Operation of the Bullion Markets" for a description of the London Metal Price for each Bullion metal.
+At the Evaluation Time, the Trustee values the Trust's silver on the basis of that day's LBMA Silver Price or, if no LBMA Silver Price is made on such day or has not been announced by the Evaluation Time, the next most recent LBMA Silver Price determined prior to the Evaluation Time will be used, unless the Sponsor determines that such price is inappropriate as a basis for evaluation.
+In the event the Sponsor determines that the applicable LBMA Silver Price or such other publicly available price as the Sponsor may deem fairly represents the commercial value of the Trust's silver is not an appropriate basis for evaluation of the Trust's silver, it shall identify an alternative basis for such evaluation to be employed by the Trustee.
+Neither the Trustee nor the Sponsor shall be liable to any person for the determination that the LBMA Silver Price or such other publicly available price is not appropriate as a basis for evaluation is made in good faith.
+See "Operation of the Silver Bullion Market-The Silver Bullion Market" for a description of the LBMA Silver Price.

-Once the value of the Bullion has been determined, the Trustee subtracts all estimated accrued fees (other than the fees accruing for such day on which the valuation takes place computed by reference to the value of the Trust or its assets), expenses and other liabilities of the Trust from the total value of the Bullion and any other assets of the Trust.
+Once the value of the silver has been determined, the Trustee subtracts all estimated accrued fees (other than the fees accruing for such day on which the valuation takes place computed by reference to the value of the Trust or its assets), expenses and other liabilities of the Trust from the total value of the silver and any other assets of the Trust.
 The resulting figure is the ANAV of the Trust.
 The ANAV of the Trust is used to compute the Sponsor's Fee.